sandbornm/HardenDocker/README.md

 ![](https://github.com/sandbornm/HardenDocker/blob/master/assets/docker-and-kernel.jpg)

 ### Security mechanisms
+#### Namespaces
-1. Namespaces provide the layer of isolation between the Docker container and the Linux kernel.
+1. namespaces provide the layer of isolation between the Docker container and the Linux kernel.
 A **namespace** specifies kernel resources to which a set of processes has access.
 In other words, a namespace limits what some group of processes can "see" in the kernel.
 If a group of processes can't "see" something, they can't use it.
 A namespace can be thought of as a *key*: a container can only access resources to which it has the key, or namespace, and nothing else.
 The set of namespaces provides isolation between a given container, other containers, and the rest of the kernel and gives a single container the illusion of having total access to the kernel (because it can't see what else has access to it).
 Namespaces exist for several areas of the kernel:

 * PID (process ID) namespace: isolates processes
 * NET (network) namespace: controls network interfaces